 What PHI does Glucose Guards collect from its members when enrolled?

-When you voluntarily give your PHI to Glucose Guards through our online website, our mobile apps, our direct patient portal, approval given for us to access your medical records or any other means, and through your use of our Glucose Guards programs, we maintain strict standards to safeguard PHI in our secure systems.
+When you voluntarily give your PHI to Glucose Guards through our online website, our mobile apps, our direct member portal, SMS messaging, email, approval given for us to access your medical records or any other means, and through your use of our Glucose Guards programs, we maintain strict standards to safeguard PHI in our secure systems.
 Examples of PHI you may provide to Glucose Guards may include some of the following information: